-The Seven Stages of Alzheimer's describes the progression and pattern of symptoms that typically occur in individuals living with Alzheimer’s dementia.
+The 7 Stages of Alzheimer's describes the main stages of Alzheimer's and the pattern of symptoms that typically occur in individuals living with Alzheimer’s dementia.

 +Alzheimer's Reading Room

 It is important to note that not everyone living with Alzheimer's or a related dementia will experience the same symptoms or progress at the same rate over time.
 As a result, the Seven Stages of Alzheimer's should be look at as guidelines to expectations.

 People with Alzheimer’s typically live an average of 8 years after diagnosis, but may survive anywhere from 3 to 20 years.

 The framework for this section is a system that outlines key symptoms characterizing seven stages ranging from unimpaired function to very severe cognitive decline.
 This framework is based on a system developed by Barry Reisberg, M.D., Department of Psychiatry at the New York University Langone Medical Center.